pterodactyl/documentation/wings/1.0/migrating.md

 systemctl stop wings

 # Delete the entire directory.
 There is nothing stored in here that we actually need for the
 # purposes of this migration.
-Remeber, server data is stored in /srv/daemon-data.
+Remember, server data is stored in /srv/daemon-data.
 rm -rf /srv/daemon

 # Optionally, remove NodeJS from your system if it was not used for anything else.